sj-omscs/6210-exam-2/exam.md

 ---

-The web server load balancer will need subcontracts with each of the three webservers.
-Each webserver will need a corresponding subcontract with the web server load balancer.
+The web server load balancer will need one subcontract for communication with the three webservers.
+This subcontract will need to be able to determine the CPU utilization of each web server and route a invocation to the web server with the lowest utilization.
+The subcontract will dynamically discover web servers on the network.
+The load balancer will also need a subcontract with the clients.

 #### 4.1c